Unexpected $1M payout for illness provides financial relief.

 The phone call from Mary’s sister came out of the blue.
 “Have you looked into making a TPD claim?” her sister asked.
 Mary had never heard of TPD and had to Google it.
 She soon learned that TPD (total and permanent disability) insurance is included in most superannuation policies and is there to pay out a lump sum if you’re unable to work.
 Mary’s first thought was that she was sure she didn’t have TPD insurance since she’d never even heard of it.
 But an ad for Law Partners caught her attention, offering to check her super policies for her to see if she was covered.

 Three weeks after dropping off the box and signing some consent forms, Mary got the unexpected phone call that changed her life.

 Three weeks after dropping off the box and signing some consent forms, Mary got the unexpected phone call that changed her life.
-“It’s Jen from Law Partners.
+“It’s Jennifer from Law Partners.
 We had a look through your super statements and spoke to you super funds, and we’ve got some good news.
 It looks like you’re entitled to a little over one million dollars in TPD lump sum payments”.

 Mary was completely shocked but felt an immediate and incredible sense of relief, that she could stop worrying about her financial situation and focus on her health and her children.
 It turned out Mary had five separate TPD policies through different super funds that had been set up for her through different employers.
-Jen took care of Mary’s claims, and since Law Partners has a no win no fee policy, Mary didn’t have to pay any fees until after she had received her payout, which was more than $1 million.
+Jennifer took care of Mary’s claims, and since Law Partners has a no win no fee policy, Mary didn’t have to pay any fees until after she had received her payout, which was more than $1 million.